lkorczowski/GIPSEEG/README.md

 Because I came from signal processing, I wasn't fond of the complex eeglab/fieldtrip structures with never ending attributes and parameters.
 So I tried to build the "minimum-viable" structure to process and classify EEG on my own and it was probably not better than EEG/fieldtrip structure anyway.
 While I tried to maintain this code at some point, the effort were dropped because only few engineers and PhD students were using it and I decided to share only piece of cleaner code in different repo.
 I finally, after many years of this code roting on my computer, decided to upload the ugly monster.
 Let say it is a monument of "how to not start my thesis".

+### Install
+to install LK TOOLBOX and related functions please, launch the script "installer" (run in matlab) thus you'll have acces to all the functions and script.
+For some functions, external requirements be needed (see external section below)

 # The toolbox

 ## The content